This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

 In this scenario example, you can see how to enqueue an inbound/outbound call into a SmartQueue:

-After you implement all of the above, you should have a fully working queue for processing inbound and outbound tasks and an operator's workspace where your operator can change the status and accept calls.
+After you implement all of the above, you should have a fully working queue for processing inbound and outbound tasks and an agent's workspace where your agent can change the status and accept calls.